 This is the first time you’ve worked like that, having different producers rather than one person steering it.

 Jamie Reynolds: "We had a big pot of demos written, and the idea that we wanted to make a dance-led record.
-We drew up a list of names [of producers they wanted to work with] and contacted all of them, and we were lucky enough to have them all come back and say that they were up for doing it.
+We drew up a list of names [of producers we wanted to work with] and contacted all of them, and we were lucky enough to have them all come back and say that they were up for doing it.
 There was no closed scenario where we wanted to go one way or the other.
 The idea of us not being scared to collaborate is probably the main thing on this record – just opening it up and not being scared to try different stuff."

 James Righton: "There could’ve been a point where maybe Tom would’ve made the whole record – but it also worked out that there were loads of people we wanted to work with."